loissascha/website/src/pages/projects/benchmarktool.md

 ---
-layout: '../../layouts/ProjectLayout.astro'
+layout: ../../layouts/ProjectLayout.astro
-title: 'CPU Benchmark Tool'
+title: 'CPU Benchmarking Tool'
+transitionName: 'benchmarktool'
 ---

-# Benchmark Tool

 I have created this project because I was missing a really great and easy to use mysql management tool in my application suite.